 The award winning HBO hit series is a definite favorite being the product of great casting, story, production and.... stunning film sets.
 Split, Croatia is the idyllic location chosen for plenty of the jaw dropping, memorable scenes from Game of Thrones throughout the seasons.
-After seven nerve-racking and spectacular seasons, the hit show has left hundreds of thousands of fans eagerly awaiting season 8.
+After seven nerve-racking and spectacular seasons, the hit show has left hundreds of thousands of fans eagerly awaiting for the final season to air in April.
 For many, the pause seems everlasting.
 So in the meantime, to shorten the wait, why not visit some of the most memorable filming locations following our guide?

 A must-experience tour